django-blog-zinnia/cmsplugin-zinnia/README.rst

   ZINNIA_ENTRY_BASE_MODEL = 'cmsplugin_zinnia.placeholder.EntryPlaceholder'

 .. note::
-   If you are using South for migrating your models, you have to keep in mind that the default migrations bundled with Zinnia do not reflect the addition made by the ``EntryPlaceholder`` model.
+   You have to keep in mind that the default migrations bundled with Zinnia do not reflect the addition made by the ``EntryPlaceholder`` model.

    A solution to initialize correctly the database can be: ::

-     $ python manage.py syncdb --all
+     $ python manage.py makemigrations
-     $ python manage.py migrate --fake
+     $ python manage.py migrate

 Tips for using the apphook
 ==========================